-Print is not dead – in this project students had the chance to explore publication design as a medium that provides diverse design possibilities, that satisfies human needs and nourishes our senses.
-A medium that can provide an immersive experience, like no other technology.
+Print is not dead – in this project, students had the opportunity to explore the book as a medium that offers multiple design possibilities, satisfying human needs while nourishing several of our senses.
+A medium that can provide an unparalleled immersive experience.
+In addition, students were tasked with developing a concept for how a publication could be enriched or enhanced using digital technology, such as augmented reality.

-Furthermore they were asked to explore a concept for altering the publication with digital technology, such as Augmented Reality.
-The students took the chance to explore the medium, but also themselves: their cultural backgrounds, ideas that are close to their hearts, messages and experiences they want to share.
-Storytelling was an important part of the curriculum.
-For some, this was the first experience as an author, illustrator or both.
+The students took the opportunity to explore the medium and – by freely choosing their topic – themselves: their origins and cultural backgrounds, ideas they hold dear, messages and experiences they want to share.
+Storytelling was an important part of the curriculum and some had their first experience as an author, illustrator or both in this project.

 A pile of books presented after the first course in January 2017

 How to „go green“, live a more sustainable live, why not getting inspirations from ants?
 Giang Nguyen Ha gave a lot of recommendations and showed for example how to make your own paper from trash (January 2018).

 Using her grandfather’s poems, Le Hoang Huong Nhi shows how to live a life to fullest, even in your late years: „Loving the salt & pepper life“.